Mohamed-Ali Cho

-Mohamed-Ali Cho (born 19 January 2004) is a French professional footballer who plays as a forward for Ligue 1 club Nice.
+Mohamed-Ali Cho (born 19 January 2004) is a French professional footballer who plays as a forward for Premier League club Hull City.
 Born in France, Cho previously represented England as a youth international before switching his allegiance to France.

 Early life

 Cho was born in France to an Ivorian father and a French mother of Moroccan origin and moved to England at one week old, where his family worked in London.
 He spent his childhood moving between England and France several times.
 Cho briefly returned to France at age 6 to play in Chantilly's and then Paris Saint-Germain's academy, before returning to England at age 11.

 Club career

 Angers

 A youth product of Paris Saint-Germain (PSG) and Everton, Cho signed his first professional contract with Angers on 2 May 2020.
 In doing so, he became the second youngest player to sign a professional contract in France (behind Eduardo Camavinga).
-Angers planned to initially use him in the reserve teams, but he quickly became part of the first team.
+Angers had initially planned to use him in the reserves, but he quickly became part of the first team.
 He made his professional debut with Angers in a 2–0 Ligue 1 loss to Bordeaux on 30 August 2020.
 He was one of the 10 youngest players to play in the top European leagues during the season.
-He started his first match for Angers in the cup on 11 February 2021, in a 2–1 win against Rennes.
-He made his first league start on 17 April 2021 against Rennes.
+He started his first match for Angers on 11 February 2021, in a 2–1 cup win against Rennes.
+He made his first league start on 17 April 2021 also against Rennes.